top of page

 Stage 2: Building your brand and guidelines

-Once your company identity is in place, the next step is translating that thinking into how your brand looks, feels, and behaves.
-This is where your business begins to show up consistently across every touchpoint, online, in print, across social channels, and in the hands of anyone representing your brand.
+Once your company identity is clear, the next step is translating that thinking into how your brand looks, feels, and behaves.
+This is where your business begins to show up consistently across every touchpoint.
+Online, in print, across social channels, and in the hands of anyone representing your brand.

-At Brandentity, Stage 2 is about turning the clarity from Stage 1 into a usable, scalable visual identity.
+Stage 2 focuses on turning the clarity from Stage 1 into a usable, scalable visual identity.
 One that not only looks good, but works hard for your business and can be confidently shared with collaborators, designers, marketers, and internal teams as you grow.

 brand guidelines page 1